Casati Stampa murders: Background

-In 1955, Stampa and Fallarino first met, by some accounts in Cannes, or by others in an event at the Palazzo Barberini, in Rome.
+In 1955, Stampa and Fallarino first met, by some accounts in Cannes, or by others at an event at the Palazzo Barberini, in Rome.
 They became lovers and, after succeeding in the annulment of their respective marriages by the Tribunale della Rota Romana (the Apostolic Tribunal of the Roman Rota), the highest appellate tribunal of the Catholic Church, they got married in a civil ceremony in 1959, and, in 1961, in a religious one.